pomo-dev/PoMo/doc/index.rst

 libPoMo
 =======
 PoMo comes with a small python package :doc:`libPoMo
-<libPoMo.rst>`.
+</libPoMo.rst>`.
 It contains several modules that ease the handling of
 data files in fasta or variant call format (vcf).

 This documentation mainly focusses on this library.
 For a general